cloudfoundry/garden-runc-release/README.md

 #### Running the tests locally

-It is possible to run the integration tests locally on a Linux based OS like Ubuntu, but we don't recommend it due to the dependencies required, and the need for parts of the testing suite to run as a privileged user.
+It is possible to run the integration tests locally on a Linux based OS like Ubuntu, but we don't recommend it due to both the dependencies required and the need for parts of the testing suite to run as a privileged user.
 If you'd like to run them locally, you will need at least:
 * A recent version of Go (1.8+)
 * Kernel version 4.4+